hyperf/hyperf/docs/en/tutorial/docker-swarm.md

 ## Create a demo project

-Log in to Gitlab to create a demo project. and import our project [hyperf-skeleton](https://github.com/hyperf-cloud/hyperf-skeleton)
+Login to Gitlab to create a demo project. and import our project [hyperf-skeleton](https://github.com/hyperf-cloud/hyperf-skeleton)

 ## Configure the mirror repository